daudmujib/ios-sdks/README.md

 ## Release Notes and Versioning
 - SimpliFiCard SDK, version 3.0.0
-  - Initial release of SimpliFiCard SDK.
   - Show card details.
   - Request physical card.
   - Activating card.
   - Retrieving PIN.
   - Setting PIN.

+- SimpliFiEKyc SDK, version 3.0.0
   - eKYC verification journey.

 ## Support and Contact Information
 If you need any assistance or have questions regarding SimpliFi SDKs, you can reach out to our support team at support@simplifipay.com.